 Winter aid

-Since February 2022, more than 70 Swiss Humanitarian Aid Unit (SHA) specialists have been deployed in Ukraine and Moldova to reinforce Swiss representations in both countries and support humanitarian organisations on the ground (ICRC, UN, NGOs).
+Since February 2022, the Swiss Agency for Development and Cooperation (SDC) has been posting Swiss Humanitarian Aid Unit (SHA) specialists to Ukraine and to Moldova to reinforce Swiss representations in both countries and support humanitarian organisations on the ground (ICRC, UN, NGOs).

-For example, following the destruction of the Kakhovka dam, two SHA specialists in engineering and WASH (water, sanitation and hygiene) were able to help with short and medium-term solutions to alleviate the effects of the dam's destruction.
-Switzerland has also supplied urgently needed pipes and pumps, which were purchased locally, to the water network operators upstream of the dam.
-This means that water supply systems can be operated even when water levels are low.
-31 water tanks also procured in Ukraine and water filling racks from Switzerland supply an additional 60,000 people with drinking water.
+For example, following the destruction of the Kakhovka Dam, two SHA specialists in engineering and WASH (water, sanitation and hygiene) were able to help with short and medium-term solutions to alleviate the effects of the dam's destruction.
+The SHA has provided WASH support to two million people since February 2022, and plans to reach another two million by 2027.

 Financial assistance and multilateral support